travis-ci/docs-travis-ci-com/source/content/docs/user/getting-started.md

 ### Databases, available infrastructure and more

-A Travis worker comes with a good amount of services you might depend on, including MySQL, PostgreSQL, MongoDB, memcached and others.
+A Travis worker comes with a good amount of services you might depend on, including MySQL, PostgreSQL, MongoDB, Redis, CouchDB, RabbitMQ, memcached and others.

 See <a href="/docs/user/database-setup/">Database setup</a> to learn how to configure a database connection for your test suite.
+More information about our test environment can be found <a href="/docs/user/ci-environment/">in a separate guide</a>.

 ### Need help?